kolossal-io/astro-sanity-assets/README.md

 Any [GROQ query](groq) that will return an array of Sanity [Asset](sanity-asset) objects as returned by the [File](sanity-file) field.
 The only required fields are `assetId`, `extension` and `url`.
 You may also use a totally different query and tweak the data by using the [`handler`](#handler) function.

+If the file assets provide a `sha1hash` that matches the one of an already downloaded file, the file download will be skipped.

 The files by default will be named `<assetId>.<extension>`.

 ### `handler`